Grammar & Formatting

 Quotation Marks and Apostrophes

-Use double quotation marks (") instead of single quotation marks (') in the text when necessary to bring attention to certain terms or differentiate terms.
+Use double quotation marks (") instead of single quotation marks (') when emphasizing or distinguishing terms.

-Single quotation marks (')—otherwise known as apostrophes in Unicode—should only be used in code snippets where necessary (meaning, where they are actually in the code, and not used to just identify code).
-In that case, apply code formatting (using "`" or "```").
-They can be used as ornaments around placeholders only if they appear in the product UI.
+Use single quotation marks (') in code snippets only when they appear in the code.
+Do not use them to identify code; instead, use code formatting (using "`" or "```").
+Use quotation marks as ornaments around placeholders only if they appear in the product UI.
 For more information, see Placeholders.

 Serial Comma